-Knowing what changed is only part of the story though.
-Advanced FIM solutions like CimTrak give you a deeper dive into changes by not only letting you know exactly what changed, but also other forensic details such as:
+Advanced file integrity monitoring (FIM) solutions like CimTrak give a deeper dive into unauthorized changes by not only letting you know exactly what changed but also other forensic details such as:

-PCI-DSS and file integrity monitoring fit together like a hand in a glove.
+PCI DSS and file integrity monitoring fit together like a hand in a glove.
 Specifically, sections 10.5.5 and 11.5 require